7 Commitment Devices That Work, Ranked by Evidence (2026)

-TL;DR: Commitment devices are voluntary constraints you place on your future self to ensure follow-through.
-The most effective ones combine financial stakes with regular check-ins.
-Here are 7 proven commitment devices, ranked by research evidence, that beat willpower every time.
+A commitment device is any voluntary constraint you place on your future self so you actually follow through on a goal.
+The most effective ones combine financial penalties with regular check-ins.
+Below are 7 commitment devices ranked by research evidence, plus the conditions under which each one works best.

 What Is a Commitment Device?